Geometric modelling of spatial extremes: Supplementary material for ``Geometric modelling of spatial extremes"

 \subsubsection{Additional pairwise $\chi_u$ plots}

 Figures \ref{fig:cloud195}(\subref{fig:cloud195_mvn})-(\subref{fig:cloud195_hw6}), \ref{fig:cloud198}(\subref{fig:cloud198_mvn})-(\subref{fig:cloud198_hw6}), \ref{fig:cloud295}(\subref{fig:cloud295_mvn})-(\subref{fig:cloud295_hw6}) and \ref{fig:cloud298}(\subref{fig:cloud298_mvn})-(\subref{fig:cloud298_hw6}) depict $\chi_u(\bm{s}_j, \bm{s}_k)$ estimates calculated for all $j,k \in \{1,\ldots,d\}$ and plotted versus distance, for parameter configurations $\bm{\theta}_1$ and $u=0.95$, $\bm{\theta}_1$ and $u=0.98$, $\bm{\theta}_2$ and $u=0.95$, and $\bm{\theta}_2$ and $u=0.98$, respectively.
 Specifically, $\chi_u(\bm{s}_j, \bm{s}_k)$ estimates have been computed for all $200$ simulation iterations and their $0.025$ and $0.975$ quantiles have been calculated.
 Subsequently, envelopes have been created by connecting and colouring the area between the point $0.025$ and $0.975$ quantile estimates, in order to summarise the behaviour of $\chi_u$ over distance across all possible location pairs and all simulation iterations.
+Figure \ref{fig:app_AMthresh} accompanies Section \ref{sec:am2bad_main} of the main text.
+It provides additional pairwise $\chi_u$ plots for a range of $u$ values, as in Figures \ref{fig:box1} and \ref{fig:box2} of the main text, but calculated using higher threshold levels, namely $\tau = 0.8, 0.9$.